n-mounier/RegressionCalibration/README.md

     ##                           outcome                    method nsnps          pval
     ## 1 Body mass index || id:ieu-a-974 Inverse variance weighted   239 9.385406e-201
     ##          b         se
-    ## 1 1.045197 0.03457412
+    ## 1 1.038333 0.03434708

-As the causal effect of BMI on itself is expected to be 1, we can see that the standard IVW estimate (regardless of the outcome used) is biased towards the null.
-The IVW using Regression Calibration approach recovers the correct value.
+The causal effect of BMI on itself is expected to be 1, but we can see that the standard IVW estimate is biased towards the null (0.787, SE=0.026).
+The IVW using Regression Calibration approach recovers the correct value (1.038, SE=0.034).

 ## Usage - Other Functions